misteraddons/MiSTercadeV1/README.md

 RGBS Video levels are ~3V

 ## SNAC
 Built-in SNAC is intended for light guns, but works with controllers as well.
-The usual caveats with SNAC apply
+The usual caveats with SNAC apply - can't control OSD menu, 1 player, no native arcade controls, etc.

 ## Built-in Switches
 | Switch Name | Left Position | Right Position |